Frequently Asked Questions

 If you are having trouble opening a PDF, please make sure you’re opening the PDF with the most updated version of Adobe Acrobat Reader.

-• First, figure out what type of file you are having trouble printing.
+First, figure out what type of file you are having trouble printing.
 If it is a zip file, you will need to unzip the file first.
-See above for more information.
+See the above question for more information.

 If you are having trouble printing a PDF, please make sure you’re opening the PDF with the most updated version of Adobe Acrobat Reader.
 If you open up the PDF files in any other program (like Preview) it may not print correctly.